jake-knerr/chess/README.md

 }
 ```

-#### When applying a state to a component's inner content, states can be applied to the defining rule and then use selectors to match the inner content, or they can be applied directly to the child content.
+#### When applying a state to a component's inner content, states can be applied alongside the defining rule and then use selectors to match the inner content, or they can be applied directly to the child content.

 Use whatever is more convenient.
 Sometimes applying the state directly to inner content will be necessary.

-Example - Applying the state to the defining rule and targeting inner content with selectors.
+Example - Applying the state alongside the defining rule and targeting inner content with selectors.

 ```css
 .btn--selected svg {